 Dominica has so many amazing natural attractions that it’s hard to fit all of them into your itinerary – especially if you don’t have a lot of time to spare.
 The fantastic hike to the Boiling Lake is the one thing you definitely shouldn’t miss while on the island.

 The lake itself certainly is a sight to behold, but the trail leading there is no less spectacular, traversing some beautiful patches of rainforest as well as the otherworldly Valley of Desolation.
-Learn everything you need to know about the hike below.
+I’ve compiled everything you need to know about the hike in this post.

 It’s the second biggest such lake in the world after Frying Pan Lake on New Zealand’s Northern Island.
 The nearby Valley of Desolation, which is actually a huge caldera, is just as fascinating with its springs of hot sulphuric water and constant venting of volcanic steam.
 You’ll cross it on your way to the lake.

 How to get to the Boiling Lake Trailhead

 The hike starts near Titou Gorge at the southeastern edge of Laudat Village.
 Laudat can be reached by infrequent minibus connections from Roseau’s King George V Street (near Astaphans Supermarket).

 If you’re staying in Trafalgar, you’ll have to get to the intersection with the Roseau-Laudat Road and either try to catch one of the minibuses, or hitch-hike the rest of the way.
 As the buses are far and few between, the latter option is much more likely.
 There’s not a ton of cars going to Laudat, but the ones that do, are very likely to stop.